lindsay-stevens/lindsay-stevens.github.io/markdown/index.md

 ### Key Responsibilities

-- Prototype an new, enhanced ETL and self-serve capable reporting and analytics solution
+- Prototype a new, enhanced ETL and self-serve capable reporting and analytics solution

 ## UNSW Australia: Clinical Trials Database Developer